MP Estate Planning UK

 A professional business environment showcasing a well-organized desk.
 In the foreground, a stack of neatly arranged scanned trust documents, clearly visible with details like headings and a visible stamp of compliance.
 Beside the documents, a high-resolution scanner is capturing documents, reflecting the process of preparation.
 In the middle ground, a focused individual, dressed in professional business attire, is examining the documents on a laptop screen, highlighting the meticulous review process.
 The background features a softly lit office with shelves containing legal books and a potted plant, creating a calm and professional atmosphere.
 The lighting is bright yet soft, with a slight focus on the documents, creating a sense of trust and reliability.
 The entire scene conveys a mood of diligence and commitment to compliance.

-Quality and format: use PDF for multi‑page packs.
-Check that every page is legible, flat and complete, especially signature blocks and schedules.
+Quality and format: use PDF for multi‑page packs and scan at 200–300 dpi for legibility.
+Check that every page is legible, flat and complete — especially signature blocks, schedules and any TR1 forms (used for property transfers into trust).
+Blurred or cropped signatures are a common cause of HMRC queries.

-• Create an audit trail: date of creation, version, approver name and what was sent.
+• Create an audit trail: date of creation, version number, approver name and what was sent to HMRC.

-• Before upload checklist: correct file names, page order, readable images, and saved backup.
+• Before‑upload checklist: correct file names, page order, readable images, URN or UTR included on the cover sheet, and saved backup.

 • For extra help see our register a trust as a trustee guidance.